 We gave the original 3.5 stars, finding they offered excellent features but disappointing sound.
 We’re hoping that Amazon has set about to improve matters with its newest earbud.

-When will the 2nd gen Echo Buds be released in UK?
+When will the all-new Echo Buds go on sale in the UK?

 How much will the all-new Echo Buds cost?

 The original Echo Buds had a price of $129.99 / £119.99.
 In the US the 2nd-gen Echo Buds are available at two price points: $119.99 for the standard version and $139.99 for the version with the wireless charging case.

 In the UK the prices are lower than anticipated.
 The USB-C wired option costs £109.99 and it’s £129.99 for wireless charging version.

 If you’re a Prime member you can get them for less.
 The introductory price for the USB-C wired charging option is £79.99, with the wireless charging option set at £99.99.

 Amazon customers can also get a trial of Amazon Music Unlimited.
 Those without a subscription to the service (past or current) and who haven’t taken up, or are not currently on a free trial of Amazon Music Unlimited, are eligible to six months of Amazon Music Unlimited for free.